-Related party transactions occur between the Union and Its state registered equivalent the Western Australian Shire Councils, Municipal Road Boards, Parks, and Racecourse Employees' Union of Workers, Perth ("the State Union").
+Related party transactions occur between the Union and Its state registered equivalent the Local Government, Racing and Cemeteries Employees Union (WA) ("the State Union").
 Apart from the aforementioned, there was no revenue received from; expenses paid to; amounts owed by or to; loans from or to, or assets transferred from or to related parties during the reporting period.

-The loan provided by the State Union does not incur interest and is expected to be repaid within five years.
-There are no related party transactions between the Union and other reporting units.
+Administration fees received from the state registered equivalent 72,000 72,000 The loan provided by the State Union does not incur interest and is expect.
+There are no related party transactions between the Union and other reporting. ted to be repaid with ng units. nin five years.